broadinstitute/AmpSeQC/README.md

 where
 * `output_read_counts.tsv` is the file you want your read counts to go to
 * `/path/to/reference.fasta` is a samtools and bwa or bowtie2 indexed fasta file of your reference
+  - default is reference.fasta in script directory
 * `/path/to/annotations.gff` is a gff3 file of your amplicons/genes you want read counts for
+  - default is amplicons.gff in script directory
 * `fastq_R1.fq.gz` and `fastq_R2.fq.gz` are paired-end reads in fastq format (you can list as many pairs of files as you want)

 There's a lot more to the script, but those are the basics.
 See help file for more details.